JayBizzle/DeployBot-API/README.md

 ### Usage
 You can read the offical DeployBot API documention here - http://deploybot.com/api/

-All the Deploybot API endpoints can be called by prefixing the name with `get` e.g
+All the DeployBot API endpoints can be called by prefixing the name with `get` e.g

 ```php
 use Jaybizzle\DeployBot;